How do you imagine a typical day in work?

 How would you feel about dismissing a good friend?

 A tough question, but you should try to ensure the interviewers that you will decide rationally, and not emotionally (in reality this is hard to do, but in an interview we should always try to show the right attitude to the job).

 You should be ready to dismiss anyone who breaks the rules repeatedly, or doesn’t handle their job on an ongoing basis.
 Company comes first, personal relationships second.

 Other questions you may get in your HR Generalist job interview

 - What factors do you consider before drafting any new HR policy?

 - How would you motivate an employee to work harder?

-- How would you recruit a best talent for our company?
+- How would you recruit the best talent?

-- What is your opinion on the discrimination in the workplace?
-Do you have any experience with it?
+- Do you have any experience with payroll?